macrat/ayd/README.md

 #### Alert plugin

-Alert plugin receives the URL of alert at 1st of argument, and 2nd or after arguments is the same values and order as the [log file](#log-file).
+Alert plugin receives below arguments.

+1. The URL of alert.
+2. The timestamp in RFC3339 format.
+3. The current status of the firing target.
+4. The current latency.
+5. The target's URL.
+6. The message from the latest probe.

 For example, the alert URL `foobar:your-alert` for plugin `ayd-foobar-alert` called like a below command.